 These messages will be displayed in this order each time the eCNA-100 is powered up.
 Each message is displayed for about 2 seconds.
-The first message is the software version number (version 4.03).
+The first message is the software version number (version 4.03 in this example).
 The second is the software checksum number, and the last message indicates to the user that it is a power up condition.